-Vodka and bears on the streets are what most people think about when Russia is mentioned, but there are many more interesting and sometimes strange facts about Russia that will make you wonder and even challenge common stereotypes.
-Here are 14 facts we bet you didn’t know about Russia.
+Vodka and bears on the streets are what most people think when Russia comes to mind.
+But there are many more interesting facts about Russia that might challenge the more obvious associations.
+Here are 14 facts you might not – but should – know about Russia.

 The famous Russian wooden doll, matryoshka, has a link to Japan.
 The story goes that Russian artist Sergey Malyutin, who was working on a design for a Russian wooden doll, was gifted a Japanese daruma doll, which had other dolls hidden inside it.
 The first-ever matryoshka, consisting of eight dolls, was made in the 1890s by wooden doll master Zvyozdochkin, who used Malyutin’s drawings.